crossplane/oam-kubernetes-runtime/design/one-pager-component-mutable-and-versioning.md

       - "bash lscpu"
 ```

-**NOTICE:** In this case, many workload instances of `frontend` will be created by OAM runtime, and will be running.
-It's the traits' responsibility to handle garbage collection.
-In our cases here, OAM runtime will leave all revision
-running, the `FancyTrait` should ensure only the latest along with the one whose name is `frontend-c8bb659c5` can be
-running, and delete the rest.
+**NOTICE:** In this case, many workload instances of `frontend` are created by the OAM runtime, and can keep running.
+It's the traits' responsibility to handle the garbage collection of the workload instances it references.
+In our case here, OAM runtime will leave all revision running, the `FancyTrait` should ensure only the latest along with the other workload whose name is `frontend-v1` is running, and delete the rest.

 ### Always Using the latest revision when using componentName field

-This mechanism usually used in development and test.

 When we use a Component with componentName in ApplicationConfiguration, OAM runtime will always use the latest
 component revision to update/create workload and all corresponding traits.